pinecone-dot-website/taxonomy-taxi/readme.txt

 1. Your edit posts table (/wp-admin/edit.php) will now show all associated taxonomies automatically!

 == Changelog ==
+= .98 =
+* Initial support showing posts that have no terms in taxonomy, works best with custom taxonomy

+= .97 =
+* forgot what this release was

 = .96 =
 * Prep for 1.0 release